ErisDS/supertest-extra/README.md

 ### Extension vs. fork

 Instead of forking SuperTest and implementing the new features there, this project chose to extend the SuperTest code by messing around with the functions and objects it defines.
 This is a bit clumsy sometimes, but works surprisingly well.
-If TJ Holowaychuk is interested, I can integrate some or all of the supertest-scy features in SuperTest.
+If TJ Holowaychuk is interested, I can integrate some or all of the supertest-oauth features in SuperTest.
 However, this would introduce more dependencies and more code, and since SuperTest is quite minimal, I'm not sure whether he's interested in that.

 ### The stability of the request dumps

-To do these request dumps, supertest-scy wraps the original `.get()`, `.post()` etc. methods and keeps track of the most recent one using a module-global variable.
+To do these request dumps, supertest-oauth wraps the original `.get()`, `.post()` etc. methods and keeps track of the most recent one using a module-global variable.
 And if a test returns an error, `attachCurrentRequestToError()` is called to attach a string representation of the request and response to the stack trace.